WebFritzi/GUI64/README.md

 GUI64 was developed in 6502 assembly code (ACME syntax) with _C64 Studio_ which you can download here:<br>
 <p align="center">https://www.georg-rottensteiner.de/files/C64StudioRelease.zip</p>
 To build GUI64, download the files in the "Code" folder and open C64 Studio.
 In C64 Studio, go to "File->Open->Solution or Project", and choose the *.s64 file.
 C64 Studio then opens the solution.
 The main file is GUI64.asm.<br><br>

-# Ultimate Users
-From version 1.97, Ultimate users (1541 Ultimate II(+L), Ultimate 64(EI/II), and C64 Ultimate) enjoy automatic saving of settings (colors, desktop pattern, icon positions) in the Ultimate's Flash folder and a correct time display.
-For this, they have to enable the "Command Interface" in the Ultimate settings.

 # Coming in Version 2.0 (Work in Progress)
 * Ultimate functionality: